BIG IDEA:

 “The words of wise men are like goads”

-used on an ox to get the ox going forward; painful
+Used on an ox to get the ox going forward; painful;

-Prosperity preachers have put away the goad; all sugar and spice and everything nice
+Prosperity preachers have put away the goad; all sugar and spice and everything nice;

-your mission; Conviction of sin; need to change behavior; making people feel uncomfortable – all necessary
+If no one ever gets upset at your preaching, you are not fulfilling your mission; Conviction of sin; need to change behavior; making people feel uncomfortable – all necessary.

 b.
 Stakes that Drive Home God’s Truth